HL7/PDDI-CDS/pages/_includes/start.md

   [MedicationRequest: "Warfarins"] MR
     where MR.authoredOn.value in Interval[Today() - 100 days, null]
 ~~~
-The above statement collects all medication requests having code in `Warfarins` value set and the date when the clinician authored on within 100-day look back period.
+The above statement collects all MedicationRequest resources with a code in the `Warfarins` value set and the authored date within 100-day look-back period.

-For the PDDI-CDS value sets, refer to [Terminology](terminology.html) page for the list of value set used in this implementation guide.
+For the PDDI CDS value sets, refer to [Terminology](terminology.html) page for the list of value sets used by this implementation.

 #### Parameters
 {:.no_toc}

-The parameters defined in a library may be referenced by name in any expression within the library.
+The parameters defined in a library MAY be referenced by name in any expression within the library.
 ~~~
 parameter ContextPrescriptions List<MedicationRequest>
 ~~~

-For PDDI-CDS, the `context` element of CDS Hook request contains the list of Medication Request specified in `medications` element as described in the example below.
-Those data will be parsed and assigned to the `ContextPrescriptions` parameter defined in the library.
+The `context` element of CDS Hook request contains the MedicationRequest resources specified in `medications` element as described in the example below.
+The data is parsed and assigned to the `ContextPrescriptions` parameter defined in the library.
 ~~~
 "context": {
   ...